 Manulife Financial Corporation is a leading international financial services group that helps people make their decisions easier and lives better.
-With our global headquarters in Toronto, Canada, we operate as Manulife across our offices in Canada, Asia, and Europe, and primarily as John Hancock in the United States.
-We provide financial advice, insurance, and wealth and asset management solutions for individuals, groups and institutions.
-At the end of 2020, we had more than 37,000 employees, over 118,000 agents, and thousands of distribution partners, serving over 30 million customers.
-As of December 31, 2020, we had \$1.3 trillion (US\$1.0 trillion) in assets under management and administration, and in the previous 12 months we made \$31.6 billion in payments to our customers.
-Our principal operations are in Asia, Canada and the United States where we have served customers for more than 155 years.
-We trade as 'MFC' on the Toronto, New York, and the Philippine stock exchanges and under '945' in Hong Kong.
+With our global headquarters in Toronto, Canada, we operate as Manulife across our offices in Asia, Canada, and Europe, and primarily as John Hancock in the United States.
+We provide financial advice, insurance, and wealth and asset management solutions for individuals, groups, and institutions.
+At the end of 2021, we had more than 38,000 employees, over 119,000 agents, and thousands of distribution partners, serving over 33 million customers.
+At the end of 2021, we had \$1.4 trillion (US\$1.1 trillion) in assets under management and administration, including total invested assets of \$0.4 trillion (US\$0.3 trillion), and segregated funds net assets of \$0.4 trillion (US\$0.3 trillion), and during 2021, we made \$31.8 billion in payments to our customers.
+Our principal operations are in Asia, Canada, and the United States where we have served customers for more than 155 years.
+We trade as 'MFC' on the Toronto, New York, and the Philippine stock exchanges, and under '945' in Hong Kong.